-In connection with the foregoing and during the same periods, QVC and its subsidiaries have the exclusive, worldwide right to use the names, likenesses, images, voices, and performances of our spokespersons to promote the respective products.
-Under the IM QVC Agreement, IM Brands has also granted to QVC and its affiliates, during the same period, exclusive, worldwide rights to promote third party vendor co-branded products that, in addition to bearing and being marketed in connection with the trademarks and logos of such third-party vendors, also bear or are marketed in connection with the IsaacMizrahiLIVE trademark and related logo.
+In connection with the foregoing and during the same periods, Qurate and its subsidiaries have the exclusive, worldwide right to use the names, likenesses, images, voices, and performances of our spokespersons to promote the respective products.
+Under the IM QVC Agreement, IM Brands has also granted to Qurate and its affiliates, during the same period, exclusive, worldwide rights to promote third party vendor co-branded products that, in addition to bearing and being marketed in connection with the trademarks and logos of such third-party vendors, also bear or are marketed in connection with the IsaacMizrahiLIVE trademark and related logo.

-Under the QVC Agreements, QVC is obligated to make payments to us on a quarterly basis, based upon the net retail sales of the specified branded products.
-Net retail sales are defined as the aggregate amount of all revenue generated through the sale of the specified branded products by QVC and its subsidiaries under the QVC Agreements, excluding freight, shipping and handling charges, customer returns, and sales, use, or other taxes.
+Under the QVC Agreements, Qurate is obligated to make payments to us on a quarterly basis, based upon the net retail sales of the specified branded products.
+Net retail sales are defined as the aggregate amount of all revenue generated through the sale of the specified branded products by Qurate and its subsidiaries under the QVC Agreements, excluding freight, shipping and handling charges, customer returns, and sales, use, or other taxes.

-Notwithstanding our grant of worldwide promotion rights to QVC, we may, with the permission of QVC, sell the respective branded products (i) to better or prestige retailers, but excluding discount divisions of such companies and mass merchants, (ii) via specifically branded brick-and-mortar retail stores, and (iii) via company websites, in exchange for making reverse royalty payments to QVC based on the net retail sales of such products through such channels.
+Notwithstanding our grant of worldwide promotion rights to Qurate, we may, with the permission of Qurate, sell the respective branded products (i) to better or prestige retailers, but excluding discount divisions of such companies and mass merchants, (ii) via specifically branded brick-and-mortar retail stores, and (iii) via company websites, in exchange for making reverse royalty payments to Qurate based on the net retail sales of such products through such channels - with the exception of the Longaberger Brand, for which no reverse royalty payments are required to be made to Qurate under the terms of the applicable agreement.

-Also, under the QVC Agreements, we will pay a royalty participation fee to QVC on revenue earned from the sale, license, consignment, or any other form of distribution of any products, bearing, marketed in connection with or otherwise associated with the specified trademarks and brands.
+Also, under the QVC Agreements, except for the Longaberger QVC Agreement, we will pay a royalty participation fee to Qurate on revenue earned from the sale, license, consignment, or any other form of distribution of any products, bearing, marketed in connection with or otherwise associated with the specified trademarks and brands.

-Under the QVC Agreements, we are restricted from selling products under the specified respective brands or trademarks (including the trademarks, copyrights, designs, logos, and related intellectual property themselves) to certain mass merchants.
-The QVC Agreements generally prohibit us from selling products under the specified respective brands or any of our other trademarks and brands to a direct competitor of QVC (generally defined as any entity other than QVC whose primary means of deriving revenue is the transmission of interactive television programs) without QVC's consent.
-In addition, during the terms of the IM QVC Agreement and the Ripka QVC Agreement, and for one year thereafter, the respective subsidiary may not, without QVC's consent, promote, advertise, endorse, or sell (i) the specified branded products through any means or (ii) any products through interactive television.
-During the term of the H QVC Agreement, and for one year thereafter, H Licensing may not, without QVC's consent, promote, advertise, endorse, or sell any products, including the H by Halston Brands, through interactive television.
+Under the QVC Agreements, we are generally restricted from selling products under the specified respective brands or trademarks (including the trademarks, copyrights, designs, logos, and related intellectual property themselves) to certain mass merchants.
+The QVC Agreements generally prohibit us from selling products under the specified respective brands or any of our other trademarks and brands to a direct competitor of Qurate (generally defined as any entity other than Qurate whose primary means of deriving revenue is the transmission of interactive television programs) without Qurate's consent.
+In addition, during the terms of the IM QVC Agreement and the Ripka QVC Agreement, and for one year thereafter, the respective subsidiary may not, without Qurate's consent, promote, advertise, endorse, or sell (i) the specified branded products through any means or (ii) any products through interactive television.
+During the term of the H QVC Agreement, and for one year thereafter, H Licensing may not, without Qurate's consent, promote, advertise, endorse, or sell any products, including the H by Halston brands, through interactive television.

-In addition to the foregoing, certain of the QVC Agreements permit us to promote brick-and-mortar collections on QVC's television program subject to certain terms and restrictions.
+In addition to the foregoing, certain of the agreements permit us to promote brick-and-mortar collections on Qurate's television programs subject to certain terms and restrictions.

-For the years ended December 31, 2019 and 2018, net revenue from the QVC Agreements collectively accounted for 53% and 72%, respectively, of the total revenues of the Company.
+For the years ended December 31, 2020 and 2019, net revenue from Qurate collectively accounted for 60% and 53%, respectively, of the total revenues of the Company.